BSB Mentor Association

 Who participates as a mentee?

 The students who have chosen to participate in the program are dedicated and committed to the idea that a mentor-student relationship is a win/win prospect.
 Students, both undergrads and MBA candidates, active duty and veteran students, and those in our evening undergraduate program have a desire to participate based on either a personal recommendation or by researching and applying to the program providing contact information, a written statement describing their interest in becoming a mentee and submission of a resume.
-Mentees are then matched with mentor executives based on common interests and/or an intended career paths.
-The relationship between the student and the mentor is then allowed to develop naturally.
+Mentees are then matched with mentors based on common interests and/or an intended career paths.
+The relationship between the student and the mentor grows and develops naturally.